calidan-x/summer-site/docs/fundamentals/custom-decorator.md

 sidebar_position: 40
 ---

-# Custom Decorators
+# Custom Decorator

-Custom Decorators is a powerful function in Summer that can let you extract request params, do auth, method interception, modify request results, and more...
+Custom Decorator is a powerful function in Summer that can let you extract request params, do auth, method interception, modify request results, and more...

 ### Create APIs